cakephp/docs/en/development/errors.rst

 ================

 The ``ErrorTrap`` and ``ExceptionTrap`` handlers will trigger CakePHP events when they handle errors.
-You can listen to the ``Error.handled`` event to be notified of PHP errors.
-The ``Exception.handled`` event is dispatched when an exception is handled::
+You can listen to the ``Error.beforeRender`` event to be notified of PHP errors.
+The ``Exception.beforeRender`` event is dispatched when an exception is handled::

     $errorTrap = new ErrorTrap(Configure::read('Error'));
     $errorTrap->getEventManager()->on(
-        'Error.handled',
+        'Error.beforeRender',
         function (EventInterface $event, PhpError $error) {
             // do your thing
         }
     );

+If your ``Error.beforeRender`` event handler stops the event, error rendering will be skipped.
+You cannot skip rendering a response/output for caught exceptions.

 .. versionadded:: 4.4.0
     Error and Exception events were added.